 - As deemed appropriate, certified specialists in counseling, library media, technology, special education, reading,etc. will be consulted with and/or serve on the committee.

-- The Assistant Superintendent for Curriculum and Instruction will oversee and coordinate activities of all curriculum committees.
+- The Assistant Superintendent and District Director of Curriculum & Instruction will oversee and coordinate activities of all curriculum committees.

 Roles and Responsibilities in the Curriculum Development Process